learn-co-curriculum/level-order-tree-traversal/README.md

 level_order_traversal(root)
 => [[10], [20, 30], [9, 22]]
 ```

-Note that this challenge can be completed iteratively or recursively at roughly the same difficulty level.

 Use the language of your choosing.
 We've included starter files for some languages where you can pseudocode, explain your solution and code.